Photo Credit : Flickr

-The southernmost beach, the Lighthouse Beach is the one most frequented by tourists and it is the larger of the beaches in that area The main attraction is 35 metre high light house which towers over it atop Kurumkal hillock.
+The southernmost beach, Lighthouse Beach is the one most frequented by tourists and it is the larger of the beaches in that area The main attraction is a 35-metre high lighthouse which towers over it atop Kurumkal hillock.
 Lighthouse Beach got its name due to the old Vizhinjam Lighthouse located on a rocky promontory here.
 Its intermittent beams at night render the beach with an unearthly charm.

 - Hawah Beach:

 Eve’s Beach, more commonly known as Hawa Beach, ranks second, in the early day, is a beehive of activities with fishermen setting out for sea.
 With a high rock promontory and a calm bay of blue waters, this beach paradise creates a unique aquarelle on moonlit nights.

 A large promontory separates this part from the southern side.
 Samudra Beach doesn’t have tourists thronging there or hectic business.
 The local fishermen ply their trade on this part.
 Since then, Kovalam has been the single major attraction for tourists for many years until other places began to be explored in terms of tourism potential.
 It is also the first place in Kerala to be featured on the International tourism map in a big way.